-They started taking care of this watchtower on Schlesischer Busch even before it was officially abandoned back in July 1990.
-And today, from May to October, you can see a permanent exhibition that tells the story of the site as well as art exhibitions.
+They started taking care of this watchtower on Schlesischer Busch even before it was officially abandoned in July 1990.
+From May to October, you can see a permanent exhibition that tells the story of the site and art exhibitions.
 Something we think the soldiers that used to work there never would think it would happen.

 East German Watchtower on Schlesisches Busch